As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Either way, horizontal storage (also called racking the wines) won’t hurt the wine!
 In addition, horizontal racking is definitely a space saver when storing your wine.

-For a complete review of when to store wine bottles horizontally and vertically, please check out this helpful article I wrote.
+TIP: For a complete review of when to store wine bottles horizontally and vertically, check out this article.
+Have you ever wondered why and when unopened wine could go bad?
+Find out everything you need to know here.

 Light, and especially sunlight, pose a problem for long-term wine storage.
 The UV rays of the sun degrade and prematurely age wine.